These videos illustrate information for inputting information in META.

 Select Proposal Type “Laney New Course.”

 Complete the “Minimum Requirements” page.

-To select a course number, refer to the Uniform Course Numbering System on page 29 of the Peralta Program and Course Approval Manual.
+To select a course number, refer to the Uniform Course Numbering System.
 Also search your Discipline’s historical courses to be sure that the number you have chosen has not been used in the past.